-Livingston was born on January 21, 1942, in Elkton, Florida, a small town west of St. Augusta.
-They lived on eight acres of land that was purchased in 1940 by his grandmother, Gertrude Mason, a strong woman who raised five children by herself.
+Livingston was born on January 21, 1942, in Elkton, Florida, a small town west of St. Augustine.
+They lived on eight acres of land purchased in 1940 by his grandmother, Gertrude Mason, a strong woman who raised five children on her own.
 Livingston’s mother, Elizabeth, was the youngest.
 Gertrude Mason made 25 cents a day cooking for laborers who cleared trees and shrubs for the construction of Highway 27.

-She was paid half the wages of the male loggers who labored with mules and chains.
+She was paid half the wages of male loggers who labored with mules and chains.
 Livingston’s father, Willie, was a migrant worker until he married Elizabeth Anderson.
-The family grew potatoes and cabbage for a living, but their personal garden was more expansive; it included a grape arbor and a wide variety of vegetables.
+The family grew potatoes and cabbage for a living, but their personal garden was more expansive, which included a grape arbor and a wide variety of vegetables.
 The family picked oranges, plums, and pecans from their fruit trees.
-In order to keep meat on the table, Willie Roberts hunted for coons, possums, and rabbits at night with his hound dogs.
+In order to keep meat on the table, Willie and his hound dogs hunted coons, possums and rabbits at night.

-Along with his seven brothers and four sisters (he was the second oldest), Livingston played on the banks of the Moccasin Branch, a stream off the St. John’s River rich with old oaks and cypress trees draped with Spanish moss.
+Along with seven brothers and four sisters (he was the second oldest), Livingston played on the banks of the Moccasin Branch, a stream off the St. John’s River rich with old oaks and cypress trees draped in Spanish moss.
 He loved being in nature.
-His sister, Loretta Moreno, remembers that he would lie in the grass for hours studying the changing shapes of the clouds, a fascination he had with the sky that he never outgrew.
+His sister, Loretta Moreno, remembers him laying in the grass for hours studying the changing shapes of the clouds, a fascination with the sky he never outgrew.

 During his early teenage years, Livingston’s family would visit his grandmother who moved to Miami’s South Beach after life got tough on the farm.
-Here he admired the tall coconut palms and the brightly colored hibiscus flowers he liked to pick for his mother.
+He admired the tall coconut palms and the brightly colored hibiscus flowers he picked for his mother.
 When Livingston painted, he had these visual memories carefully stored in his mind.
 Seeking a better life, his family soon moved south to be with his grandmother.

 Livingston moved to Fort Pierce in 1957 to live with his grandmother, Gertrude, who was running a boarding house.
 He met Alfred Hair in 1961 when they were both 19 years old.
-They both shared a passion for paintings and they became inseparable friends.
-Painting together, they would switch back and forth between Alfred’s mother’s yard on 13th Street and Avenue G and Gertrude Mason’s house at 814 Dundas Court.
+They shared a passion for painting and became inseparable friends.
+Painting together, they would switch between Alfred’s mother’s yard on 13th Street and Avenue G and Gertrude Mason’s house at 814 Dundas Court.
 It was at his grandmother’s home where Livingston met Harold and Samuel Newton.
-Like Alfred, the two bothers also became his painting buddies.
+Like Alfred, the two Newton brothers also became his painting buddies.

-Livingston married Betty Davis in 1962 and together they had three children: Diane, Shirley, and Livingston, Jr. A few years later, he moved to Gifford where he lived for a short time in an apartment over the Green Leaf Bar.
-His brother Ernest helped sell his works while other young men in the area took note of their success.
+Livingston married Betty Davis in 1962 and together they had three children – Diane, Shirley, and Livingston, Jr. A few years later, he moved to Gifford, Florida, where he lived for a short time in an apartment over the Green Leaf Bar.
+His brother, Ernest, helped sell his paintings, while other young men in the area took note of their success.
 Always willing to share his talents, Livingston taught numerous painters including George and Ellis Buckner, Samuel Newton, Willie Daniels, Johnny Daniels, Jimmy Stovall, his sister, Gertrude Walker, and his brother-in-law, Charles Walker.
 They all considered Livingston their teacher.

-Selling was an important part of the painting enterprise, and Livingston sold many of his friends’ works along with his own.
+Selling art was an important part of the painting enterprise, and Livingston sold many of his friends’ works along with his own.
 Mona Mills Walker, a secretary and bookkeeper in a Sanford medical office, remembered that in the early Highwaymen days, Livingston Roberts would come into her office a few times a year.
-He would line up about six paintings in their hallway for viewing and the entire staff would come to look and buy.
+He would line up about six paintings in their hallway for the entire staff to look and buy.

 Life was good for Livingston in the 1960s.
 His paintings were selling well and he was surrounded by many friends.
 Both he and Alfred realized too late that envy and jealously of their enormous success could bring about a terrible tragedy.
-Everything changed on the night of August 9, 1970 when Alfred Hair was killed.
-They were both at Eddie’s Bar, a juke joint on Avenue D in Fort Pierce where the painters gathered after a day of painting and selling.
+Everything changed on the night of August 9, 1970, when Alfred Hair was killed.
+They were both at Eddie’s Bar, a juke joint on Avenue D in Fort Pierce, where the painters would gather after a day of painting and selling.
 Alfred bought drinks for the house and played a game of pool.
-Julius (aka J. L., Jil, or Jitterbug) Funderburk, someone Livingston had known for about eight years and considered a friend, was also there.
-An argument ensued, and in a rage, Funderburk went to his car and retrieved a gun.
+Julius (aka J. L., Jil or Jitterbug) Funderburk, someone Livingston had known for about eight years and considered a friend, was also there.
+An argument ensued and in a rage, Funderburk went to his car and retrieved a gun.
 Returning to the bar, he knocked Livingston off his bar stool with the gun and shot Alfred twice.
 Realizing what he had done, Funderburk ran for

 Alfred was driven to the hospital while Livingston said he worked to keep air in his lungs.
 But Alfred Hair was pronounced dead just before midnight.
 His death weighed heavy on Livingston, as he believed he should have or could have done something differently.
 Lying in his clothes covered with Alfred’s blood, he cried all night.

 Before Livingston returned to Fort Pierce in 1975, his first stop was to visit his bother Ernest, who lived in Oviedo, Florida.
-When his painting friends heard that he had come back to Florida, many came Oviedo in order to paint with him.
-Willie and Johnny Daniels, Harold Newton, and Al Black all lived in the Oviedo area at some point to renew their friendship with Livingston.
+When his painting friends heard he had returned to Florida, many came Oviedo in order to paint with him.
+Willie and Johnny Daniels, Harold Newton, and Al Black all lived in the Oviedo area at some point and renewed their friendship with Livingston.

 After he finally moved back to Fort Pierce, Roberts painted in his backyard under a Brazilian pepper tree with a piece of red carpet underneath his sandaled feet.
 His garden of collard greens was nearby.
 He would often paint without a shirt in order to keep cool in the Florida heat.
 A shirtless portrait of him on the obelisk honoring the Highwaymen, in the center of the roundabout at 15th Street and Avenue D, commemorates his artistry.
 This image is also on the back cover of Bob Beatty’s 2005 book, Florida’s Highwaymen: Legendary Landscapes.

 Sadly, it was some of the pleasures he enjoyed most that would contribute to his death.
 Livingston Roberts was a heavy smoker who often lit a cigarette while painting.
 The combination of paint fumes and cigarette smoke lead to lung cancer.
 Once he became sick, he became more reflective.
 He talked about returning to his place of birth by the St. Johns River to paint his early home.
-According to Gertrude Walker, he was raised as a Baptist and had a deep faith in God.
-He consistently paid his tithe to the church, although he was not a parishioner during his adult years.
-As he aged, he believed that he was meant to be a minister.
-While this realization was not to be, before he died, he was at peace with God.
+According to Gertrude Walker, he was raised a Baptist and had deep faith in God.
+He consistently paid tithes to the church, although he was not a parishioner during his adult years.
+As he aged, Livingston believed he was meant to be a minister.
+While this realization was not to be, he was at peace with God before he died.
 Mary Ann Carroll shared a prayer with him the day before he passed on January 17, 2004.
 She remembers that Livingston, even in his final days, enjoyed a good drink and a hearty laugh.
 Even when he was sick, she said, he was loving.
 While Livingston Roberts may not have become a minister, he is credited with many acts of good will.